Refuge de la Loge - La Poutouille

 - Avoid setting off alone; use equipment suitable for the activity, properly adjusted and in good condition, including a head torch, a fully stocked first-aid kit, a survival blanket, etc.

-- In the event of a problem, call 112(the European emergency number).
+- In the event of an emergency, call 112(the European emergency number).

 Worth a visit

-Monts Jura is a four-season resort where a wide range of activities can be enjoyed, such as downhill skiing, cross-country skiing, snowshoeing, dog sledding, hiking, downhill mountain biking, tobogganing on a track, giant zip line, tree-top adventure course, golf, etc.
+Monts Jura isa year-round resort offering a wide range of activities, such as downhill skiing, cross-country skiing, snowshoeing, dog sledding, hiking, downhill mountain biking, tobogganing on a track, giant zip line, tree-top adventure course, golf, etc.

 Always be cautious and plan ahead when you're outdoors.
 Visorando and the author of this route cannot be held responsible for any accidents occurring on this route.